Corralejo offers more than ´only´ Surf & Board Vibes

-For skate boarding, Corralejo is the perfect spot!
-There are many bike paths were you can practise your long board skills.
-If you´re brave enough you can start performing stunts!
+For skateboarding, Corralejo is the perfect spot!
+There are many bike paths where you can practice your longboard skills.
+If you’re brave enough you can start performing stunts!
 There is a skate park when you drive into Corralejo, just behind the Guardia Civil.
-I have been long boarding on a skateboard and just learnt it myself, but if you like to get a longboard class you can book that too in Corralejo.
+I have been longboarding on a skateboard and just learned it myself, but if you like to get a longboard class you can book that too in Corralejo.

 9) Sandboard the dunes – D.I.Y.

-This is at your own risk and please use your own judgement for safety!
-My friend and me have tried it with rubbish bags which was an epic fail.
-We didn´t go down at all and were just stuck at the top of the sand dune.
-It was a good laugh, though!
-We did decide that it will work with a body board or a part of a broken surfboard, however we never tried it so far.
-But why not pick a nice sand dune in the national park and give it a go!
+This is at your own risk and please use your own judgment for safety!
+My friend and I tried it with rubbish bags which was an epic fail.
+We didn’t go down at all and were just stuck at the top of the sand dune.
+It was a good laugh, though (see the movie below).
+We did decide that it will work with a bodyboard or a part of a broken surfboard, however, we never tried it so far.
+But why not pick a nice sand dune in the national park and give it a go?
 As always, please make sure to take all your rubbish with you upon leaving.

-10) Take Salsa dancing classes and go practise at night!
+10) Take Salsa dancing classes and go practising at night!

 I have been taking salsa classes with Chantal Montaldo, and I think she is amazing.
-She taught and explained me everything from the beginning with the very first steps, including finding the rhythm in the music.
+She taught and explained to me everything from the beginning with the very first steps, including finding the rhythm of the music.
 She teaches classes to advanced dancers too and is an excellent dancer herself.
-If you don´t need classes and just like to practise, than go to one of her organised evenings.
-I used to go the salsa evenings in the kiwi bar at Wednesdays, usually from 10.00 pm they start to put salt on the floor and you can warm up with the Bachata beats.
-Please check her Facebook pagina to find her information up to date and where she´s organising these evenings right now.
-You can also contact her directly to book in a (private) class.
+If you don´t need classes and just like to practice, then go to one of her organized evenings.
+I used to go to the salsa evenings in the kiwi bar on Wednesdays, usually from 10.00 pm they start to put salt on the floor and you can warm up with the Bachata beats.
+Please check her Facebook pagina to find her information up to date and where she´s organizing these evenings right now.
+You can also contact her directly to book a (private) class.

 I´m not a big market fan, but I´m sure there are people looking for this!
-And I have to say that the craft market in the ´El Campanario´ shopping centre at Thursday and Sunday morning (10.00 am – 02.00 pm) is nice.
-Furthermore, there is a craft market in Lajares on Saturday morning and there´s a flea market in Corralejo, at the parking space next to the ´Acua´ water park at Saturday from 10.00 am until 02.00 pm.
+And I have to say that the craft market in the ´El Campanario´ shopping centre on Thursday and Sunday morning (10.00 am – 02.00 pm) is nice.
+Furthermore, there is a craft market in Lajares on Saturday morning and there’s a flea market in Corralejo, at the parking space next to the ´Aqua´ water park on Saturday from 10.00 am until 02.00 pm.
 For all updated market information, please visit the website of Fuerteventura´s tourism board

-Other things to do around Corralejo include Pilates, Zumba, Jiu-Jitsu, spinning and many other sports.
+Other things to do around Corralejo include Pilates, Zumba, Jiu-Jitsu, spinning, and many other sports.
 You can go to the Barcelo hotel and use the gym, the spa and take a class.
-I used to go to zumba there and enjoyed it a lot!
+I used to go to Zumba there and enjoyed it a lot!
 For yoga, there are many yoga classes and some of them are taught on the beach.
-A professional studio is called ´It´s yoga Fuerteventura´, offering 3 classes for € 20,- (all levels welcome).
-Tai Chi is offered by Hotel Fuentepark, close to Waikiki Beach, at Tuesday morning and Thursday evening.
-There´s also an option to go horse back riding in Cotillo, which can be nice for sunset.
+A professional studio is called ´It’s yoga Fuerteventura´, offering 3 classes for € 20,- (all levels welcome).
+Tai Chi is offered by Hotel Fuentepark, close to Waikiki Beach, on Tuesday morning and Thursday evening.
+There’s also an option to go horseback riding in Cotillo, which can be nice for sunset.
 And you can even rent tennis courts in Corralejo.

 If you need to relax your body after such an active day, book in a massage or do a Reiki session to recharge with Luisma and Karuna Wellness.